kbb-poss/little-nova/README.md

 # little-nova
-A simple electronic bulletin board
+A simple electronic bulletin board for Rust